UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud offer dedicated, bare-metal host capabilities (OpenStack Ironic) with UKCloud for OpenStack?

 UKCloud currently does not offer dedicated, bare metal host capabilities with its UKCloud for OpenStack product.
-We do however provide "large" instances, with upto 56 vCpus and 440Gb Ram, with no overcommit.
+We do however provide "large" instances, with up to 56 vCpus and 440Gb Ram, with no overcommit.
 UKCloud also offers its 'Private Cloud for Compute' product which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.

 ### Which Disk formats does UKCloud for OpenStack support?